 Of course, the Kiwi culture values work and especially play, so make sure you take the time to relax and taste some of the wines that have put New Zealand on the map in various international wine awards.
 One thing is for sure, you’ll be very “grapeful” for the opportunity to taste these wines…

 As the largest winemaking region, Marlborough holds 60% of New Zealand’s vineyards.
 With more than 140 wineries, it’s not exactly hard to find a winery tour around here.
 The region is known for making fantastic Sauvignon Blanc so this will be a big aspect of your wine tour.
 Tour operators usually pick up from Blenheim and Picton.

-Wine tour operators in Marlborough: Marlborough Tour Company, Bubbly Grape, Highlight Wine Tours, Wine Tours By Bike, and Explore Marlborough.
+Wine tour operators in Marlborough: Marlborough Tour Company, Bubbly Grape, Highlight Wine Tours, Wine Tours By Bike, Sounds Connection and Explore Marlborough.

 2. Central Otago

 Visit Central Otago to experience some rare features of winemaking.
 Tour around Queenstown, Gibbston Valley, Bannockburn and Cromwell to discover how cool-climate wine is made in the world’s most southern wine-making region.
 Take the Gibbston River Ride bike trail to cycle from winery to winery.
 Otherwise, there are many wine tour operators based in Queenstown to make sure you don’t miss a glass of Pinot Noir!